[Updated on June 5, 2020]

 Inspirational Pictures and Quotes

-Here is a Dropbox link to over 70 Scripture-based graphics and quotes.
+Here is a Dropbox link to 103 Scripture-based graphics and quotes.
 [Click here.]
-These can be useful for social media, before or during worship on your screen(s), in emails or on print materials.
-Don’t credit me.
+They include the 18 additions from May 26, 2020.
+[The latest additions start with “c-“] These can be useful for social media, before or during worship on your screen(s), in emails or on print materials.
+There’s no need to credit me.

 Content related to Coronavirus